weka/terraform-gcp-weka/README.md

 # GCP weka deployment Terraform module
 Terraform module that creates weka deployments.
 This module creates many resources as launch template, cloud functions, workflows, cloud scheduler etc.
-<br>**Note**: when applying this module it will create workflow that will automatically start instances according to the
+<br>**Note**: when applying this module it will create a workflow that will automatically starts instances according to the
 given cluster size.

 ## Network deployment options